mkozianowski/blenderfds28x/README.md

 2. Download the BlenderFDS addon zipped source from this [GitHub repository](https://github.com/firetools/blenderfds280/archive/master.zip)

-3. In Blender 2.8x, open `Edit > Preferences` and install the addon
+3. In Blender 2.8x, open `Edit > Preferences` and install the downloaded addon